-- Apply small amounts of Jamaican Black Castor Oil daily to your hair roots and scalp.
+- Apply small amounts of Jamaican Black Castor Oil (also available in Lavender and Extra Dark) daily to your hair roots and scalp.
 Then massage the oil into your scalp using your fingertips.
 You may leave the oil on your scalp overnight.
 The oil will not soil your pillow as it is easily absorbed into your scalp.

 - Once per week, use Jamaican Black Castor oil as a hot oil treatment, preferably on the weekends.
 Use generous amount and really massage it into your scalp and hair.